What does a typical HR investigation look like?

 Where can I find a good lawyer to talk to?

 We can help you find a good, local lawyer to talk to!
-Fill out this form with some basic details so that we can find the best matches for you.
-If you have any questions, don’t hesitate to contact us at email@example.com.
+Fill out this form with some basic details so that we can help route you to some local resources.
+If you have any questions, don’t hesitate to contact us at firstname.lastname@example.org.

 Please do not include any sensitive or confidential information when contacting us.
 Any information you share with us through this site is not protected by the attorney-client privilege.
 Only your direct interactions with lawyers are protected.